 If you are not satisfied with how the Council has dealt with a planning enforcement matter, please contact the Senior Enforcement Officer in the first instance to discuss your concerns.
 If you are still unhappy with the outcome, you can make a formal complaint using the Council's complaints procedure.
 More information is available on the Compliments and Complaints section of this website.

-In some cases you can complain to the Local Government Ombudsman (LGO) about how a Local Planning Authority handled a planning enforcement investigation.
-They LGO is unable to investigate a complaint just because you do not agree with the decision taken and they have no power to alter a decision.
+In some cases you can complain to the Local Government Ombudsman (external link) (LGO) about how a Local Planning Authority handled a planning enforcement investigation.
+The LGO is unable to investigate a complaint just because you do not agree with the decision taken and they have no power to alter a decision.